Questions to Ask about Graduate Schools

 Does the school offer a balanced program of micro (clinical) and macro fields of concentration?

-At the Mandel School, you can choose the Community and Social Development Concentration or the Direct Practice concentration with specializations in Aging, Health, Adult Mental Health, Children and Adolescent Mental Health, Children, Youth and Families, and Alcohol and Other Drug Abuse.
+At the Jack, Joseph and Morton Mandel School, you can choose the Community and Social Development Concentration or the Direct Practice concentration with specializations in Aging, Health, Adult Mental Health, Children and Adolescent Mental Health, Children, Youth and Families, and Alcohol and Other Drug Abuse.
 Macro practice concentrations include Community Development Along with these concentrations you can select a focus or emphasis area such as School Social Work.

 Does the school provide me with a wide breadth of field work opportunities?